DIY EUROKITCHEN, PART V

 All 4 styles have squared outside edges and minimal or subdued interior trim.
 They will work well with our kitchen and make nice transitions from one panel to the next.

 I chose not to go this route and instead make my own doors.
 This was not a great decision.
-I do not have the right tools for making joints for the Shaker Door styles (outside frames of each door) since they really should be what is known as a Mortise and Tenon joint.
+I do not have the right tools for making joints for the Shaker Door styles (outside frames of each door) since they really should be fabricated as a Mortise and Tenon joint.
 The mortise is a slot in one piece that a precisely cut tenon fits into for a solid connection.

 Instead of having doors made, I made the labor intensive choice to make my own.
 I chose the mitered joint method, whereby each end piece is cut with a 45 degree angle to join with the opposing piece (See diagram).
 What made the joint work was use of a power tool called a Biscuit Joiner.
 This allows for a slot to be cut into each miter with a small horizontal circular saw blade.
 Then a special biscuit is inserted with glue and the 2 pieces then are locked together.